 · Color Safe

-Color Safe is a tool that allows you design beautiful, accessible color palettes for your website that are ADA compliant according to WCAG standards.
+Color Safe is a tool that allows you to design beautiful, accessible color palettes for your website that are ADA compliant according to WCAG standards.

 Jobs Access With Speech (JAWS) is a popular screen reader program for Microsoft Windows that allows visually impaired users to read the screen.
-The software comes with two multi-lingual synthesizers, a fast info search assistant and full compatibility with other ADA compliance technologies and softwares.
+The software comes with two multi-lingual synthesizers, a fast info search assistant and full compatibility with other ADA compliance technologies and software.

 · WordPress Plugins